jchristgit/crow/README.md

 Crow implements an extensible [Munin](http://munin-monitoring.org/) node in Elixir.
 Extensive documentation can be found on https://hexdocs.pm/crow.

+Using Crow, you can set up informative graphs about your Elixir applications quickly and easily.
+For instance, this is what the `CrowPlugins.BEAM.Memory` and `CrowPlugins.BEAM.IO` plugins generate for you to view in Munin:

+![daily & weekly memory usage & bytes via port in / out graphs](./static/crow_plugins_graph.png)

 ## Overview

 Crow has an acceptor process that deals with listening to